 Golden State Stimulus FAQs

 California enacted a coronavirus relief package providing much-needed relief to the state’s small businesses and stimulus payments to residents with low income.
-The law gave eligible California residents a $600 or a $1,200 one-time payment.
+The law gave eligible California residents a $600 or a $1,200 one-time payment as long as they filed their 2020 tax return by October 15, 2021.
 To learn more about the Golden State Stimulus visit Golden State Stimulus FTB.

 The stimulus was a one-time $600 or $1,200 payment per tax return.
 Those who received the payment may have received the California Earned Income Tax Credit (CalEITC) or file with an Individual Taxpayer Identification Number (ITIN).
 The Golden State Stimulus aim was to support Californians with a low income.